HubSpot customer service: The complete 2026 guide

 When people refer to HubSpot customer service, they're typically talking about the Service Hub, a core part of the HubSpot platform.
 It provides tools like a central help desk, multichannel communication, a knowledge base, automation, and reporting for supporting customers post-sale.
 Its main goal is to help businesses keep customers happy and retained.

-HubSpot customer service pricing is based on both desired features and the number of paid user "seats" you need.
-While there's a free tier, access to key features like the AI Customer Agent starts at the Professional plan, which costs $100 per seat/month (billed annually), plus a mandatory onboarding fee.
-Costs scale directly with your team size.
+HubSpot customer service pricing is based on desired features and the number of paid user "seats" you need.
+While there's a free tier, access to advanced features like the AI Customer Agent starts at the Professional plan, which costs $100 per seat/month (billed annually), and includes a comprehensive onboarding experience to ensure your team is set up for success.

 You can enhance your HubSpot customer service by integrating specialized AI solutions like eesel AI.
-These tools connect to all your existing knowledge sources (including HubSpot, Confluence, Google Docs, etc.) to provide a unified knowledge base for both agents and AI.
-They also offer greater control over AI personality, custom actions, and robust simulation testing, solving the limitations of HubSpot's native AI.
+These tools complement HubSpot by connecting to all your existing knowledge sources (including HubSpot, Confluence, Google Docs, etc.) to provide a unified experience.
+This allows you to maintain HubSpot as your central CRM while adding extra layers of flexibility and control for your AI personality and actions.